 ‘Psychodynamics’ is the name given to the reproduction of social conflicts in the individual, but it is not a mere mirror-image of existing social tensions.
 Its development in isolation from society reproduces from within the pathogenesis of a social totality over which the curse of lonely individuation hovers.
 (Sociology and Psychology I, p.
 77.)

 In a certain sense Sade attenuates to the point of severance the loose relationship between this developmental matrix and dominant institutions.
-Though we can discern some thematic resonance, his psychodynamics can be said to truly reflect neither possessive individualism nor the desacralizing processes of capitalist accumulation, in which profit-seeking drives cultural obsolescence.
+Though we can discern some thematic resonance, his psychodynamics can be said to truly reflect neither possessive individualism nor the desacralizing processes of capitalist accumulation, in which profit-seeking drives cultural obsolescence; his project is more thoroughly extirpative than that of the Law of Value.
 He specifically rejects whatever functional regulation society might seek to exercise over the outcome of individual development.
 But his “Great Refusal,” to recall Marcuse, does not involve a revolutionary preservation of value or even the assertion of novel ones.
 It is negative, destructive of both objects and object ties, in some ways like escapist childhood vandalism but absolute in its object and aims.

-I would like to thank Irene Padavic and Tod Sloan for their helpful critical readings of this essay.
+I thank Irene Padavic and Tod Sloan for their helpful critical readings of this essay.

 Adorno, T. W. Sociology and Psychology, part I. New Left Review, I/46, November-December 1967, pp. 67-80.
 Originally published in 1955 as “Zum Verhältnis von Soziologie und Psychologie.”